Canon 80D vs Sony RX10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 80D and Sony Cyber-shot DSC-RX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the RX10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
+Both the 80D and the RX10 have been discontinued, but can regularly be found used on eBay.
+The RX10 was replaced by the Sony RX10 II, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Sony RX10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.